bob-hanson/slick-engines/README.md

 ### Create External Engine Routes

-To have routes under your engine, we'll need to add a routes.js file to the addon dir.
+To have routes under your Engine, we'll need to add a routes.js file to the addon dir.

 ```
+// {{MyEngine}}/addon

 touch addon/routes.js
 ```

-The key note here is when you have routes in an Engine, the top level route it similar to the application route in an app.
-So you dont need to add it explicitly.
+The key note here is when you have routes in an Engine, the top level route, in our case "rock-spectrums" becomes the "application" route in the Engine.

 **Example**